 - Open their mind and a desire to experiment.

 - Must schedule another artist to produce with in-person every week of the semester.

-- Recording Unhinged by Sylvia Massy and Chris Johnson
+- Recording Unhinged by Sylvia Massy with Chris Johnson (Hal Leonard, 2016)

 - MIDI keyboard controller

 - Audio interface with at least two mic preamps

 - Closed back, over-ear studio headphones such as Sony MDR-7506 or better

 - Recommended: Stereo matched pair of XLR condenser microphones and cables